DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/README.md

 ## Important Links

 1. You will need an [RStudio Cloud](https://rstudio.cloud/) account login to continue with today's class.
 The login is free and quick to create.
-2. If you want to learn more about CA, there is not better place to start than Micheal Greenacres's *Correspondence Analysis in Practice*.
+2. If you want to learn more about CA, there is no better place to start than Micheal Greenacres's *Correspondence Analysis in Practice*.
 You can find a pdf of the second edition here:http://www.ru.ac.bd/stat/wp-content/uploads/sites/25/2019/03/503_01_Greenacre_Correspondence-analysis-in-practice.pdf
 3. For some examples of CA in use in other archaeological contexts, see:
 - Marcoux, Jon (2013) "Glass Trade Beads from the English Colonial Period in the Southeast, ca. A.D.
 1607 - 1783" *Southeastern Archaeology*
  31:157–184.